Health, happiness, cheap fuel, great overnighting locations.

 - Optimizing your Cellular Signal - Site Survey with Antenna & Boosters

 - Product Guide - Current Options on the Market

-- When you transmit back to the cellular tower, this is all done in reverse – the more powerful transmitter inside the amplifier allows the tower to be better able to hear you.
-This can result in better upload speeds and faster requests.
+When your device transmits back to the cellular tower, this is all done in reverse – the more powerful transmitter inside the amplifier allows the tower to be better able to hear your cellular device.
+That's the megaphone part of the equation.

 Here's a quick video overview to cellular boosters and how to choose one that is right for your needs.